 In addition to his work as a scientist, Riley worked as an analyst at Morgan Stanley and an associate at Bridgewater, where he observed the positive impact of a strong organizational culture firsthand.
 Riley’s previous biotech experience includes work at Foundation Medicine, Syros Pharmaceuticals, Adimab, and Emergent Biosolutions.

 As Freenome’s Chief Medical Officer and Clinical Laboratory Director, Girish oversees the development and validation of Freenome’s tests and helps navigate the regulatory and reimbursement complexities of the healthcare industry.
 He continues to serve as a member of CMS’ Medicare Evidence Development & Coverage Advisory Committee.

 Girish holds an MD, PhD in molecular neuroscience from Washington University in St. Louis, and subspecialized in molecular genetic pathology at Stanford University, where he served as adjunct faculty.
 He completed undergraduate work at Rice University, and postgraduate studies at the University of London as a Marshall Scholar.

-Mike brings over 2 decades of experience to his role as Freenome’s Chief Commercial Officer, building on a proven track record of delivering transformative diagnostic technologies to help clinicians drive better outcomes for their patients.
-At Freenome, Mike is focused on building a commercial team and making our first early-detection test as broadly accessible to providers and patients as possible.
+Mike brings over two decades of experience to his role as Freenome’s Chief Business Officer, building on a proven record of delivering transformative diagnostic technologies that help clinicians drive better outcomes for their patients.
+At Freenome, Mike leads our business and commercial strategy to make our first early-detection test broadly accessible to providers and patients.
+He is establishing partnerships with biopharma companies, academic medical centers, and health systems where our multi-analyte platform is deployed to move research and medicine forward.

 Mike comes to Freenome from Foundation Medicine, where he served as SVP of Commercial Operations and led a cross-functional team to expand the appropriate use of next-generation sequencing technologies in cancer.

 Mike holds a B.S. in Biological Sciences and an MBA from the University of Wyoming.